ProjectAliceDev/aliceos/.github/CONTRIBUTING.md

 ### Follow commit conventions

-The AliceOS team has adopted the same [commit conventions from Clarity Moe](https://github.com/ClarityMoe/Community/blob/master/CHAPTER3-COMMIT%20CONVENTIONS.md), the parent organization running Sayonika.
+The AliceOS team has adopted the same [commit conventions from Clarity](https://github.com/ClarityMoe/Community/blob/master/CHAPTER3-COMMIT%20CONVENTIONS.md), the parent organization running Sayonika.
 This commit style definitely explains where changes occured and what was changed in a succinct manner.
 However, there are some changes we have made to this commit style:

 - Common directories such as System, Applications, and Library do _not_ need to be fully typed out.
 - File extensions for frameworks (`.aosframework`), core services (`.aoscservice`), and applications (`.aosapp`) do _not_ need to be typed out.